zhtaoang/curl-logger/README.md

  * Each cookie is now defined with "-b" option instead of -"H"
  * Removed heavy dependencies like Guava
- * Libraries like REST-Assured and Apache must be now provided by the user (didn't want to constrain users to a specific version)
+ * Libraries like REST-assured and Apache must be now provided by the user (didn't want to constrain users to a specific version)
  * Can log stacktrace where curl generation was requested

 0.2: